Pakistan at the Asian Games: South Asian Games results

 Being a part of South Asian region, Pakistan takes part in the South Asian Games, which were previously known as SAF Games.
-11 editions of these games have taken place so far.
+13 editions of these games have taken place so far.
 Pakistan finished at second place in seven of these.
-It finished third three times and on one occasion, it ended up in fourth place.
+It finished third four times and on two occasions, it ended up in fourth place.
 Pakistan's biggest haul came in 2006 games in Colombo when it won 158 medals including 43 golds.
-Eight nations including India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan, Maldives and Afghanistan take part in this games.
+Eight nations including India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan, Maldives and Afghanistan take part in South Asian games.